rndtrash/sbox-minigolf/README.md

 # Making Maps

-Anybody is welcome to create maps and upload them freely to the sbox devsite.
-Here's a quick rundown of the requirements for a map:
+Anybody is welcome and encouraged to create maps and upload them to sbox.

-* A course consists of holes, each hole needs the following entities:
+Sets of prefabs and tilesets are avaliable to quickly build your maps.

+## Tileset

+video of tileset

+## Prefabs

+## Entities

+These should be in the prefabs for you already, but a quick rundown of the entities required in maps:

 * `minigolf_hole_spawn` - a point entity where the ball spawns on the hole, the hole name and par
 * `minigolf_hole_goal` - a brush entity that triggers goal on a hole
 * `minigolf_hole_bounds` - a brush entity that contains the bounds

-* Use the provided prefabs for holes.
-* A ball is 6x6x6 (3 radius).
-* Use `minigolf_wall` for walls on a course.
+Other entities:

+* `minigolf_wall` - walls are reflected, you should make these nodraw and use world geo blah blah

+* `simple_rotating` - rotating lol

 # License